Pi Mainnet vs pi Testnet

 • When Pi transitioned to the Mainnet, Pi coins became real digital assets.

-• This phase unlocks the potential for real-world use of Pi coins, like in payments, and purchasing goods.
+• This phase unlocks the potential for real-world use of Pi coins.

 • The Mainnet is the operational blockchain that is now fully open to Pi users.